HaraldKi/kafka-watcher/README.md

 Alternatively check the contents of the `libs` folder in the release zip.

 The build.xml makes use of https://github.com/HaraldKi/hkAntLib .
-The HTMLis rendered with [htmlJgen](https://github.com/HaraldKi/htmlJgen).
+The HTML is rendered with [htmlJgen](https://github.com/HaraldKi/htmlJgen).

 ## How it looks